 I have been writing & performing solo shows for quite a while.
 Two shows in particular: “A Punk’s Tale” and “Saints-A-Go-Go” are constantly being lengthened and revised for future performances.
 I have also been doing shorter pieces at storytelling shows around LA including “Story Salon,” “The MOTH” and Comedy Central’s “Sit-n-Spin.”
 I have posted a few live clips at the bottom of this page.

-I also have an extensive background in Improv training & performance:
+I also have an extensive background in Improv performance and teaching:

 - I started my improv training at Improv Boston.

 - After moving to LA, I took several rounds of classes at the Groundlings theater.

-- I am a proud graduate, teacher and former board member of the legendary bang.
-Improv theater
+- I am a proud graduate, teacher and former board member of the legendary and much-missed bang.
+Improv theater.

 - I am also a founding graduate of the Hothouse Spontaneous Theater company.